arackaf/booklist/README.md

 # booklist

-This is my attempt at a fully functioning book collection website as a way to become more closely acquainted with modern development tools I'm interested in, but don't get to use professionally.
+This is my attempt at a fully functioning book collection website as a way to learn and try out modern development tools I'm interested in, but don't get to use professionally.
 Progress is limited to what little free time I can find, which means it's slow; expect many parts of this to be grossly incomplete at any given time.